 "No, no. Picture."
 Sydnie tapped the tablet and got her drawing to come back on the screen.

-"Ok, we can play on the phone," said Gill accessing her smartphone.
+"Ok, we can play on the PAD," said Gill accessing her drone.

 A half-eaten dried out biscuit sat atop a paper wrapper on the table.
 Gill picked it up and took a bite, heading out to his car.